 The scar tissue “capsule” around any kind of implant (medical or cosmetic) is normal.
 The capsule helps to keep the breast implants in place, preventing slippage.
 In some women, this capsule becomes hard and starts to contract around the implant.
 This can cause changes to the shape of the breast and, less commonly, pain in the breast.
 Research shows that about one in six breast augmentation patients experience some degree of capsular contracture, though not all produce obvious symptoms.

 The severity of capsular contracture is rated using a grading system:

-- Grade 1: Grade one capsular contracture is asymptomatic (producing or showing no symptoms).
+- Grade 1: Firstly, grade one capsular contracture is asymptomatic (producing or showing no symptoms).
 The formation of scar tissue around the implant does not interfere with the size, shape, or texture of the breasts.
 The breasts look natural and remain soft to the touch.

-- Grade 2: Grade two capsular contracture usually presents itself with only minor cosmetic symptoms.
+- Grade 2: Secondly, grade two capsular contracture usually presents itself with only minor cosmetic symptoms.
 The breasts will usually appear normal in shape but feel somewhat firm to the touch.

-- Grade 4: Like grade three capsular contracture, grade four capsular contracture causes the breasts to become hard and misshapen.
+- Grade 4: Fourthly, like grade three capsular contracture, grade four capsular contracture causes the breasts to become hard and misshapen.
 Patients with grade four capsular contracture also experience breast soreness; their breasts will often be tender and painful to the touch.

 Generally, capsular contracture occurs during the healing process.
 About 75% of all contractures occur within two years of the implants being placed, but it can also occur many years after.
 If there is a contracture, the implants should be checked for ruptures.
 Ruptured implants are the most common cause of late-onset capsular contraction.
 Ruptures are best detected by MRI or ultrasound.